crisptrutski/matchbox/README.md

    config](https://www.firebase.com/docs/java-api/javadoc/com/firebase/client/Config.html#setEventTarget(com.firebase.client.EventTarget)),
    callbacks may be triggered on another thread.

-   This can be confusing if debugging with `prn` in callbacks, as `*out*` will not be to the REPL's writer.
-We define `matchbox.utils/prn` as a simple helper to ensure output is visible.
+   This can be confusing when debugging with `prn` in callbacks, as `*out*` will not be to the REPL's writer.
+We provide `matchbox.utils/prn` as a simple helper to ensure output is visible.

 3. Serialization